Kairotic/coding-with-knots/quipu.md

 visually.
 This gave us some confidence that we should pursue this direction a little further.

-### Multidimensional Display
+### Superposition: a multidimensional display

-After researching about the interpretations of archaeological findings, we found two promising quipus which made us curious.
+After an inquiry about the interpretations of archaeological findings, we found two promising quipus which made us curious.
 The paper by Juliana Martins[] on the astronomical analysis of an Inca Quipu pointed to two interesting candidates from Leymebamba (UR006 and UR009).